Israel Strikes Syria After Chemical Attack, Trump Threatens 'Animal' Assad

 04-09-2018

+Syria and Russia blamed Israel for airstrikes on a Syrian air base earlier Monday.

-Russia says two Israeli F-15 war planes flew through Lebanese airspace to carry out the strike on an airbase in central Syria today.
+Russia says two Israeli F-15 warplanes flew through Lebanese airspace to carry out the strike on an airbase in central Syria.
 The strike reportedly killed at least 14 people, including Iranians active in Syria.

 Many dead, including women and children, in mindless CHEMICAL attack in Syria.
 Area of atrocity is in lockdown and encircled by Syrian Army, making it completely inaccessible to outside world.
 President Putin, Russia and Iran are responsible for backing Animal Assad.
 Big price...